aa755/ROSCoq/README.md

 https://github.com/acowley/roshask
 Then one can extract Coq programs to Haskell and then run  link it with the haskell shim.

-Unfortunately, I have to work on an unrelated full-time job till the end of August 2015, and untill then, I will be unable to find much time to work on ROSCoq.
-However, starting september, my first priority will be to develop the above mentioned Haskell shim.

 Pull Requests are welcome.
 Here are some clearly defined substeps for writing that shim.
 If anyone wants to work on any of these substeps, or has any suggestions, please let me know.